YBY2000/INFO6205_FP/README.md

 - Use Binary Search Tree to optimize the functionality of search record and sorting

 #### Prototype
+We have 3 pages for our system, main page, add record page and the data visualization page which is shown below.
 ![Main Page](./resources/p1_main.png "Main Page"){:height="30%" width="30%"}  ![Add Record](./resources/p2_add.png "Add Record"){:height="30%" width="30%"}  ![Vitualization](./resources/p3_Vitualization.png "Vitualization"){:height="30%" width="30%"}

 ## Time Plan
+The Gantt Chart shows our time plan for this project, every small goals will be divided into different parts and assigned to one of the members.
+We didn’t assign any works on weekends for now, but the specific implementation time will be slightly different based on the actual development progress.
 ![Gantt Chart](./resources/Gantt_chart.png "Gantt Chart")